-Healthy pancake topping ideas: hummus, peanut butter, almond butter, cream cheese and this easy blueberry jam (no refined sugar and made with chia seeds).
+- easy blueberry jam (no refined sugar and made with chia seeds)

 3. There are so many different healthy muffins a toddler would love for breakfast

-I haven't met a toddler who doesn't like muffins, especially if you call them cupcakes.
+I haven't met a toddler who doesn't like muffins.
+They especially love muffins if you call them cupcakes.
 Make mini muffins, and they are perfectly portioned-controlled finger foods.

 Muffins are also great because you can stuff so many healthy ingredients into them.

 Here's a toddler muffin recipe that makes 24 mini muffins.
-You have the option of four different mix-ins, depending on what your toddler likes.
+You have the option of four different mix-ins.
+Chose depending on what your toddler likes.